TylersApps/Rainy_Bot/README.md

 # Rainy Bot
-Rainy Bot is my personal Discord bot that I use in servers I am admin/owner of.
+Rainy Bot is my personal Discord bot that I use in my servers.

 ## Planned Commands
 - `/random <subreddit>` gets a random post from a specific subreddit.